rism-digital/muscat-guidelines/default/en/source_040.md

 ### Cataloging agency (040)

-The field **Cataloging source** indicates the organization that created the original record.
+The field **Cataloging agency** indicates the organization that created the original record.

 ### Cataloging language (040 $b)

 Indicate your cataloging language.
-Select from the following.
+Select from the following:
 - English
 - French
 - German